scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 time: found 3974 results for query 'S' in 1.98s
 ```

-Response times range from 13ms up to 2s depending on the query.
-Queries with
+Response times range from 13ms up to 2s depending on the query and number of
-typos like `ConfigSEr` have 0 results and respond instantly, while generic
+results.
+Queries with typos like `ConfigSEr` have 0 results and respond
-queries like `S` have ~4k results and take 2 seconds to respond.
-Observe that
+instantly, while generic queries like `S` have ~4k results and take 2 seconds to
-all-lowercase queries like `actorref` are slower than capitalized queries like
+respond.
+Observe that all-lowercase queries like `actorref` are slower than
-`ActorRef`, which is expected because we test multiple capitalization
+capitalized queries like `ActorRef`, which is expected because we test multiple
-combinations for case-insensitive searches.
+capitalization combinations for case-insensitive searches.

 ### Memory usage